Rayane1997/stage/readme.md

          worker

-you can also create it on youre directory. if you do it this way you'll nedd to add -i path_to_file
+you can also create it on your directory. if you do it this way you'll nedd to add -i path_to_file when ever you run an ansible playbook

         - ansible-playbook docker.yml -i hosts